 What is your background?

 - Art degree, raised in a family of artists, visiting museums in dozens of countries, and experiencing various cultures.

 - Doing photography over fifteen years; I've photographed hundreds of models.

 I applied to be a model, now what?

 - Check your email for a confirmation message.
-If you don’t get it you entered your email incorrectly, please go back and apply again.
+If you don't get it, you entered your email incorrectly, please go back and apply again.

 - Reply to the email, attach your photos.
 You need to send a face shot (with as little makeup as possible) and a body shot (preferably in a 2-piece) so I can see your thighs, abs, and arms.

-- If you have additional comments, include them (example if you have a specific shoot in mind you want to do)
+- If you have additional comments, include them (example if you have a specific shoot in mind you want to do).

-Will I see the photographs after?
+Will I get some photographs after?

 - Yes.
 It can take me several days or longer, then I will show you proof images.
 These are not finished images, but give you an idea.